Ten Must See Redwood Trees

 Not the tallest redwood, but this specimen in Humboldt Redwoods State Park is pretty much the best in show.
 Designated the National Champion Coast Redwood for having the best combination of height, diameter and crown spread, it could be dubbed Big Beauty.
 Perhaps the largest redwood in terms of mass, it is in the park's Rockefeller Forest, the world's largest stand of old growth redwoods, 10,000 acres!

-Dyerville Giant - (HRSP) This champion tree crashed to the ground in 1991, creating a thunderous roar akin to a train wreck, but still impresses visitors today.
-The one million pound giant left behind a carcass almost 400 feet in length including a huge uprooted root cluster with wooden “dreadlocks “ sprouting in all directions, as well as an enormous crater where it once stood.
-Located just south of the Founders Tree. (see directions above)
+Once perhaps 400 feet high, this champion tree crashed to the ground in 1991, creating a thunderous roar akin to a train wreck heard for miles around.
+Despite being horizontal, it still impresses visitors, sporting a huge uprooted root cluster with wooden dreadlocks sprouting in all directions, and an enormous crater where it once stood.
+Off the Avenue of the Giants in Humboldt Redwoods State Park's Founders Grove.